This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Seek care immediately if:

-- Your baby shows signs of stomach pain, such as pulling his legs to his abdomen or severe crying.
+- Your child shows signs of stomach pain, such as pulling his or her legs to the abdomen, or severe crying.

-- Your baby vomits several times.
+- Your child vomits several times.

-- Your baby is weak or irritable.
+- Your child is weak or irritable.

 - You have questions or concerns about the rotavirus vaccine.